 |Our cat, Buffy, inspecting the Piñon Christmas tree at 5100 Margo Drive.|

 Those first three years of marriage were turbulent, more so than the usual early marriage adjustments.
 Our first Christmas in 1980 came right on the heels of losing our daughter a mere twenty-four hours after her full-term birth.
 I won’t go into the details of those troubling first years, but I will say that the past thirty-three years (I’m writing this blog in January 2013) have deadened the pain and the Lord has blessed us with five grown boys and a brand new daughter.
-In what are supposed to be the "honeymoon years" I was aware that Denise & I were dealing with the grief of loss much differently.
-We were in our mid-twenties, not much life experience but with our whole adult lives ahead of us.
-My grief was more for my wife’s loss; Melissa was in heaven and we would see her again and that was sufficient for me.
-And although I understood her grief had to be different if no other reason than she carried our angel inside her for nine-plus months, I still exhibited youthful impatience with what I felt was protracted grief on her part.
-I suppose in those early years of marriage I used my fishing trips as a salve for my own pain, not from losing Melissa but from being unable to fix what was broken in my wife’s life.
-Thanks goes to God for our perseverance through those early years.
+In what are supposed to be the "honeymoon years" I was aware that Denise and I were dealing with the grief of loss much differently.
+We were in our mid-twenties with minimal life experience and our whole adulthood ahead of us.
+My grief was more for my wife’s loss.
+From my perspective Melissa was in heaven and we would see her again and that was sufficient for me.
+And although I understood Denise's grief had to be different for no other reason than she carried our daughter inside her for nine-plus months, I still exhibited youthful impatience with what I felt was protracted grief on her part.
+I suppose in those early years of marriage I used my fishing trips as a salve for my own pain, not so much from losing Melissa but more from being unable to fix what I thought was broken in my wife’s life.
+Thanks goes to God for both of our perseverance through those early years of marriage.

 |Verity, Shawntel, and Denise enjoying the warm December sun at the Wilderness Camp.|